California jobless rate dips half-percentage point to 6.5%

 A 6% increase in nonfarm jobs in 2021 represented the largest calendar-year increase for the state since 1990, the department said.

-Officials revised the state's November’s unemployment rate up 0.1 percentage points to 7% by adding 3,500 unemployed to its previous tally.
+Officials revised the state's November unemployment rate up 0.1 percentage points to 7% by adding 3,500 unemployed to its previous tally.

 "As we go forward this year, we'll continue taking action to get more folks back to work and support our businesses hit hardest by the pandemic," Newsom said in a statement.